 The Samsung Galaxy Buds FE come in two color variants: 'Graphite' and 'White'.
 We tested the 'White' model; you can see their label here.
 If you encounter another variant of these buds, please let us know in the forums below.

 The Samsung Galaxy Buds FE are budget-friendly buds.
 They're on the lowest end of Samsung's price scale, and while they don't support features like 360 Audio for a more immersive sound, there are a couple of improvements over other buds in their lineup.
 They have a more comfortable fit than the Samsung Galaxy Buds2 Truly Wireless, thanks to their removable stability fins, which are handy if you want to use them at the gym during tough workouts.
 They also have a longer continuous battery life than other models in this lineup.
-That said, even though their ANC offers a very good overall performance, the Samsung Galaxy Buds2 Pro True Wireless still deliver a better overall performance in this regard.
+That said, even though their ANC offers excellent overall performance, the Samsung Galaxy Buds2 Pro True Wireless still cut out more low rumbles, while the Galaxy Buds FE block more high-pitched noise.

 Check out our picks for the best wireless earbuds for Android, the best sounding wireless earbuds, and the best noise cancelling earbuds.

 The Samsung Galaxy Buds2 Truly Wireless have a couple of extra features over the Samsung Galaxy Buds FE Truly Wireless.
 While both buds look somewhat similar, the Buds2 support 360 Audio, which is a head-tracking feature that can make for a more immersive audio experience.
-They also have a somewhat better noise isolation performance.
+Both have effective noise cancelling.
 However, the FE model offer better overall performance, as they're more comfortable, thanks to their stability fin design, and have a longer continuous battery life.
 Their microphone also offers a superior performance.

 The Samsung Galaxy Buds FE Truly Wireless are slightly better than the EarFun Air Pro 3 True Wireless.
-While both buds have a similarly good noise isolation performance, the Samsung are more comfortable, have a more neutral sound profile, which some users may prefer, and their mic's overall performance is better, too.
+While both buds have effective noise isolation performance, the Samsung ANC is better overall and they're more comfortable.
+Their mic's overall performance is better, too.
 That said, the EarFun have a better battery performance, their companion app offers a graphic EQ for more fine-tuned control over your sound, and they support multi-device pairing.

 The Samsung Galaxy Buds FE look closer to buds produced by Jabra like the Jabra Elite 10 True Wireless than to the Samsung Galaxy Buds2 Pro True Wireless.
 Instead of a rounded bud shape, they have a flat surface that doubles as their controls.
 They come in a couple of different colors: 'Graphite' and 'White'.